 - Heading 3 can only exist after level 2 and so on.

-- Heading 2: ...and have as many same level headings next to each other.
-Note that you could also come back to level 1 from level 3, just not the other way around.
+- Heading 2: ...and have as many same-level headings next to each other as the content necessitates.
+Note that you could also return to a Heading 1 from a Heading 3, just not the other way around, just like this outline.

 - Returning to a Heading 1 signifies a whole new "chapter" or section of your content.